 I believe architects and building design professionals have an obligation to educate their clients about sustainability.
 We need to demonstrate to them how tackling this challenge can help them make more money in the medium to long run with the added – yet essential – advantage of reducing our impact on the environment and helping the local economy in reducing pressure on its infrastructure.
 At the building level, as part of our design process, we adopt two environmental design strategies, passive and active, to reduce a building’s carbon footprint and energy needs.

 Passive strategies are adopted in the initial concept stage to have an enduring impact on reducing the building’s carbon footprint and its energy loads.
 Its impact is not perceived directly, hence it is called passive.
-Passive strategies include optimising the building’s massing, orientation, façade design, materials, shading devices and solid to glazed ratios among other things.
+Passive strategies include optimising the building’s massing, orientation, façade design, materials, shading devices and solid-to-glazed ratios among other things.
 It is a one-off capital investment that has an enduring positive impact in reducing solar heat gain, associated cooling and energy loads, increasing thermal comfort in and around the building and providing shade in public spaces.

 Active strategies are technologies that are included in the building services and incur an additional capital investment as well as some operational maintenance costs, which are offset over the medium and long term of the building’s life.
-These include greywater recycling, water flow reducing taps and fixtures, sensors that manage lighting consumption based on occupancy, temperature and humidity sensors that manage air conditioning supply and ventilation.
+These include greywater recycling, water flow-reducing taps and fixtures, sensors that manage lighting consumption based on occupancy, temperature and humidity sensors that manage air conditioning supply and ventilation.
 Systems that manage the use of elevators in the most efficient way to minimise the number of elevator rides and escalator sensors that control operation only when required.
 Furthermore, we now have access to power generation on-site using photovoltaic panels and wind turbines installed within the building to generate part of the building’s energy requirements.

 Architectural hardware plays a very important role in any project.
 How do you go about selecting the right door and window hardware for your projects?

 Architectural hardware should align with the overall design intent of the building and support the design concept in terms of its form and finishes.
-Door handles, sanitary ware, lighting fixtures all have to relate to each other and align with the design of the building.
+Door handles, sanitary ware, and lighting fixtures all have to relate to each other and align with the design of the building.

 What is your advice for young and upcoming architects?